Biden and Trump face off in first 2024 presidential debate – DW – 06/28/2024

 US President Joe Biden and his Republican rival Donald Trump faced off in the first debate of the 2024 presidential election on Thursday night.

-Millions of Americans were expected to tune into the 90-minute debate hosted by CNN in Atlanta.
+Millions of Americans had been expected to tune into the 90-minute debate hosted by CNN in Atlanta.

-Biden opened the debate by blaming Trump for "an economy that was in free fall" and a pandemic that "was so badly handled, many people were dying."
+Biden opened the debate by blaming Trump for "an economy that was in free fall" when he took over and a pandemic that "was so badly handled, many people were dying."

 "He has not done a good job.
 He's done a poor job.
 And inflation is killing our country.
 It is absolutely killing us," Trump said.